Halston: Couture and Ready-to-Wear

+In 1975, Halston incorporated accessories designer Bobby Breslau's oversized leather pouch bags into one of his collections.
+Available in a variety of colors and sizes, the accessories became widely known as the "Halston bag."
+Their youthful, playful style complemented Halston's minimalist designs, attracting considerable attention and selling prominently at his Madison Avenue boutique.

 Halstonettes

 As Halston's popularity and fame grew, those he worked with also became well known.
 His favored models included Pat Cleveland, Anjelica Huston, Heidi Goldberg, Karen Bjornson, Beverly Johnson, Nancy North, Chris Royer, Alva Chinn, Connie Cook, and Pat Ast.
-This entourage of models were eventually dubbed “The Halstonettes” by fashion journalist André Leon Talley.
+This entourage of models was eventually dubbed "The Halstonettes" by fashion journalist André Leon Talley.
 The Halstonettes appeared together in editorials and ads for Halston clothing and cosmetics and appeared at many Halston-related events.
-The troupe often travelled with Halston, attended his galas, acted as his muses, and reflected ethnic diversity (Halston was one of the first major designers to hire models of different races to walk in his shows and appear in his ads).
+The troupe often travelled with Halston, attended his galas, acted as his muses, and reflected ethnic diversity.
+Halston was one of the first major designers to hire models of different races to walk in his shows and appear in his ads.

 Uniforms

-Braniff Airways

 Halston was very influential in the design of uniforms.
-In 1977 he was contracted by Braniff International Airways to create a new look for their flight attendants.
-He created muted brown uniforms with a distinctive "H" logo.
-Halston created interchangeable separates in shades of bone, tan and taupe which the airline extended to the seat covers, using brown Argentine leather.
-The entire scheme was dubbed "Ultra Touch" by the airline in reference to Halston's ultrasuede designs, and was extremely evocative of the late 1970s.
-An elaborate party was thrown in February 1977, dubbed Three Nights in Acapulco, to introduce the new Halston fashions along with the new and elegant Braniff International Airways.

-Braniff chairman Harding Lawrence, his wife Mary Wells Lawrence, First Lady Lady Bird Johnson, and Halston himself along with his Halstonettes were in attendance for the grand presentation.
-Halston and his entourage would arrive at selected points during the party in outfits that matched the deep tones of Braniff Airways' new color schemes that would be applied to their aircraft as part of the new so-called Elegance Campaign.
-The party and the Halston creations were a hit not only with the fashion press but also with Braniff employees, who thought they were the easiest and most comfortable uniforms they had ever worn.

-Sports team and other uniforms

 He was asked by the U.S. Olympic Committee to design the Pan American Games and U.S. Olympic Team's uniforms in 1976.
 He also designed the uniforms for the Girl Scouts, the New York Police Department, and the Avis Rent a Car System.

+In 1977, Halston was commissioned by Braniff International Airways to redesign its flight attendant uniforms as part of the airline's "Ultra Touch" campaign.
+He created interchangeable separates in muted shades of brown, tan, and taupe accented with a distinctive "H" logo, while the airline extended the color scheme to aircraft interiors.
+The new designs were unveiled at the lavish "Three Nights in Acapulco" event and were praised by both the fashion press and Braniff employees for their elegance and comfort.